bparanj/crystal/computer/electronics/zettel/thyristor.md

-**Teacher Bot:** As requested, I am employing the Feynman Technique.
-The primary audience is beginners to electronics who use a Zettelkasten, and my objective is to deliver clear, concise, and comprehensive explanations of various topics decomposed into atomic ideas (i.e., Zettels).
-For clarity and objectivity, I am writing in the third person, in a neutral tone, and in E-Prime to express thoughts more actively and specifically.
-I am also showing you the MathJax code (i.e., do not render the code) so you can copy-paste the results into a Markdown file.

 ### Overview:
 A **thyristor** is a semiconductor device that acts as a switch and controls the flow of electrical power in circuits.
 It has three main terminals: the **anode**, **cathode**, and **gate**.
 Unlike regular transistors, once triggered by a small gate current, a thyristor remains "on" until the current through it drops below a certain threshold.
 Thyristors often find use in high-power applications such as motor speed control, light dimming, and power regulation in AC and DC systems.